mit-pdos/go-nfsd/artifact/README.md

 ### Check output

-Compare `data/lines-of-code.txt` to Figures 14 and 15 in the paper.
-The exact lines won't be the same because the code has changed slightly (and this artifact is automated differently from how the original data was gathered), but the numbers should generally line up and the overall conclusion about proof overhead still holds.
+Compare `data/lines-of-code.txt` to Figures 13 and 14 in the paper.

 The exact performance results will vary depending on your machine, and suffer slightly from being run in a VM.